zrex-finance/core-contracts/README.md

 - choose a token based on the CF and LL of that token and available liquidity.
 - look for a loan based on the token, amount and loan fee.
 - look for a trade and prepare a stake date for it.
-- we put together a coldata for a trade, a short-term loan, a deposit and a loan.
+- we put together a calldata for a trade, a short-term loan, a deposit and a loan.
-- the user gives an uproot to the protocol contract. (if the token supports it, it can only be signed)
+- the user gives an approve to the protocol contract. (if the token supports it, it can only be signed).
 - trade execution (position opening).

 ### Domain model